thakares/nx9-dns-server/README.md

 # nx9-dns-server

 **nx9-dns-server** is a high-performance, RFC-compliant authoritative DNS server implemented in Rust.
-It is designed for the `bzo.in` domain, supporting a wide range of DNS record types, DNSSEC, and robust operational features.
+It is designed for any domain (e.g., `anydomain.tld`), supporting a wide range of DNS record types, DNSSEC, and robust operational features.
 The server is optimized for reliability, security, and ease of deployment in production environments.

 ---